 - Contain anchored text that varies and sounds natural.

-- Lacking in spam and low quality directories.
+- Lacking in spam and low-quality directories.

 Know what areas an agency will prioritize.
 When in doubt, it’s never a bad idea to seek a second opinion.
 If a firm doesn’t suit your company or its needs, know when it’s time to move on.
-If you’re interested in a free mini audit of your site,
+If you’re interested in a free mini audit of your site, check out our special offer!
+Plus download our free guide: 12 Essential Questions to Ask Any SEO Company.

 Other blog posts about SEO Audits: